Cheshire1922/AG-GIMIMods/Mods/nsfw/Characters/Nahida/README.md

 # New Version
+sorry this took a while, laziness, and msotly just me struggling to understand weight painting in blender
 Obviously can't show any preview here
 ---------UPDATED VERSION, OLD VERSION BELOW-------------
 Again, one has a flat chest